mayinx/mayinx.github.io/check.md

 ---------------------------------------------

-### `align-items`: changing the alignment of flex items on the flex cross axis (per default - i.e. `flex-direction: row` - that's the alignment on the y-axis - so horizontal alignment.
+### `align-items`: Changing the alignment of flex items on the flex cross axis (per default - i.e. `flex-direction: row` - that's the alignment on the y-axis - so horizontal alignment.
 Once you change the flex-direction to column instead, the content is aligned along the x-axis - so vertical alignment)

 - `.align-items-start`
 - `.align-items-end`